Upstream Red Team, Join the O Team!

 To apply for the orientation leader position you must meet the following criteria:

-- Must be a matriculating undergraduate student for fall semester of 2016
+- Must be a matriculating undergraduate student for the fall semester of 2021

 Do I have to be involved on campus in order to become an OL?